Back to Blog

 • Specialty services: Dematting, hand-stripping, and creative grooming command premium pricing

 Use our free Grooming Pricing Calculator to see recommended rates for your region and experience level.
+For a deep dive, read our complete pricing guide.

 Step 5: Choose Your Software